HDD vs SSD: Which one is better?

 Hard Disk Drive (HDD) and Solid State Drive (SSD) both are the most used storage hardware units and being utilized from our home to industrial data centers.
-Both HDD and SSD has its own advantages and disadvantages.
+Both HDD and SSD have their own advantages and disadvantages.

-Almost a decade ago, HDDs were the only viable option for everyday storage options, but now SSDs are often used on high-end machines and most of the branded laptops.
+Almost a decade ago, HDDs were the only viable option for everyday storage options, but now SSDs are often used on high-end machines and most branded laptops.

-If you have made a decision to buy a storage unit and still in doubt then read ahead major reasons to use HDD and SSD.
+If you have made a decision to buy a storage unit and still in doubt then read ahead to major reasons to use HDD and SSD.

 Go with HDD if you…

-- are in tight budget and what plenty of storage.
+- are in a tight budget and what plenty of storage.

 - want to store a large amount of data.

 - want to make a simple yet low-cost system.

 You will get much more space to store a lot of data, but the system’s boot-up time, application launch time, and file read-write speed will be average.